More information on the environmental effects of digitisation

 What is it about?

-Digitisation is expected to play a significant role in the transition to a circular economy and in the reduction of emissions.
+There are high expectations for digitisation in the transition to a circular economy and in the reduction of emissions.
 Digitisation can indeed help in the transition to a circular economy, especially in certain sectors such as energy, construction, agriculture, retail business, industry, logistics, banking and transport.

-Digitisation affects all sectors of society.
-Forming an overall picture of digitisation and an understanding of the system-level impacts on the environment is challenging.
-There are many open questions: What kind of data do those operating in the field report and to whom?
+There were many open questions.
+What kind of information on environmental effects do those operating in the field report and to whom?
 What kind of information and data would be required to form a comprehensive picture?
-What kind of digital solutions promote the transition to a circular economy?
+What kinds of digital solutions promote the transition to a circular economy and how are the solutions planned to be resource-efficient?
+How can we minimise the ecological footprint of the ICT sector?
 How can we take the development in the desired direction together?

 CONTACT